 It’s called the Media Entertainment and Information Governors Meeting.
 It’s quite an interesting thing.
 So, Chatham Rules apply so you can’t afterwards report what an individual said, but you can report the topic.
 So, for instance this year there were very interesting people.
 For instance, John Ridding, who is the CEO of The Financial Times, which is my favourite newspaper.
 So, you sit there and you meet him and it’s a certain amount of pleasure.
 Or let’s say, The New York Times head, who used to be the head of the BBC, right.
 He’s now making a great success of The New York Times and he’s converting it into digital.
-Or there’s Mathias Dopfner, who’s the actual spring-ahead and he’s in a battle with Google.
-He wants Google to pay for news, like your news – they rip you off, and you want to be paid so, he’s your champion.
+Or there’s Mathias Dopfner, who’s the CEO of Axel Springer and he’s in a battle with Google.
+He wants Google to pay for news, like your news – they rip you off, and you want to be paid, so he’s your champion.

 Do you discuss that kind of thing within the governor’s meetings?

 Yes, there’s a certain amount of politeness because the relationship, say with Google, is partly client and partly opponent.
 So, sometimes you can feel people are holding back but over tea they’ll let blast and then, when you say, okay now is your chance – there’s Google, tell them.
 There’s sort of a reserve, and you can understand that, right.
 All of us are careful about our business concerns, but it’s a useful gathering.
 I think people need to talk about this and the media also realises that, at the moment, there are big issues about society, fake news, and the trust element so, I think it’s excellent to get together sometimes and discuss it.